InquireWithin/W10BSRemover/README.md

 10> Hidden attributes (ex: NonRemovable = True) that originate from some hidden file impossible to see even with the hidden file and supperhidden file reghacks enabled.

-11> Remove-AppXProvisioned package may as well be decor as it seemingly serves no functional purpose anymore.
+11> Remove-AppXProvisioned package may as well be decoration as it seemingly serves no functional purpose anymore.

-12> Control guards are enabled, and high entropy is set to be permanently enabled (harder to do process replacment or stack overflow)
+12> Control guards are enabled, and high entropy is set to be permanently enabled (harder to do process replacement or stack overflow).
+I also don't believe these will get affected by your security policy either.

 and more utter nonsense that I'm too infuriated by to list here.